This article is about what size crate you need for a Goldendoodle. Keep reading to learn more.

 If you chose a crate that doesn’t come with divider panels, then you may want to purchase some on your own.
 As we mentioned throughout this article, dividers can be incredibly helpful for making your crate the correct size for your puppy as he or she is growing.
 The perfect divider panels can be found here.

-To make your dog crate as comfortable as possible for your Goldendoodle, you will want to purchase a dog bed to stay inside of it, especially if you crate your dog overnight or for longer periods.
+To make your dog crate as comfortable as possible for your Goldendoodle, you will want to purchase a high quality dog bed to stay inside of it, especially if you crate your dog overnight or for longer periods.
+Not just for comfort, this can help with their joints long term, too.

 The Importance of Crate Training Goldendoodles